David Moreira

-David Miguel Madeira Moreira (born 18 April 2004) is a Cape Verdean professional footballer who plays as a left-back for Sporting CP B. Born in Portugal, he plays for the Cape Verde national team.
+David Miguel Madeira Moreira (/pt/; born 18 April 2004) is a professional footballer who plays for Primeira Liga club Gil Vicente.
+Born in Portugal, he represents Cape Verde internationally.

 Club career

 Moreira joined the youth academy of Sporting CP in 2011, and worked his way up all their youth categories.
 On 7 June 2021, he signed his first professional contract with Sporting.
 On 20 June 2023, he extended his contract with the club.
 In 2024, he was promoted to Sporting CP B in the Liga 3.

 Sporting CP

 On 30 April 2025, he started training with the senior Sporting team.
 On 6 May 2025, he again extended his contract with Sporting until 2029.
 On 17 May 2025, he helped Sporting CP B earn promotion to the Liga Portugal 2.
 He made his senior and professional debut with the senior Sporting CP team as a substitute in the 2025 Taça de Portugal final, a 3–1 win over Benfica on 25 May 2025.